hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

 ## Solution and Components

-While the deployment runs lets have a look through the configuration we added
+While the deployment runs let's have a look through the configuration we added.

 ```json
 {